 A total of 75 babies were consented and 40 were dosed between October 2012 and November 2014 (Fig 1).
 Baseline demographic data are shown in Table 1.
 Date of patient recruitment, centre, adverse events, and outcomes for each participating infant is shown in Table 2.

 Treatment with either dose of CHF5633 resulted in a rapid improvement in oxygenation with corresponding decrease in the need for supplemental oxygen and a reduced MAP (Fig 2).
 Ten babies were extubated to CPAP immediately following CHF5633 administration and never ventilated.
 A further four were ventilated for <30 minutes.
 The median (IQR) duration of mechanical ventilation was 0·70 (0·30–0·91) days in the 100 mg/kg cohort, and 0·30 (0·02–0·95) days in the 200 mg/kg cohort.
 The median (range) duration of CPAP was 14·4 (4·9–29·9) days in the 100 mg/kg cohort, and 6·7 (4.0–14·1) in the 200 mg/kg cohort.
 There was only one case of failure to respond to CHF5633, in the first cohort.
 This 32-week gestation 1490 g baby was treated at 37 hours of age, and had two further 200 mg/kg doses of poractant alfa, but still without improvement in oxygenation.
 A pneumothorax was diagnosed 5 hours after study treatment; this was drained and the infant responded to a period of high-frequency oscillation.
-In two of the forty infants a repeat dose of poractant alfa was required as part of on-going management.
+In two of the forty infants a repeat dose of poractant alfa was required as part of on-going management (Table 2).
 Four babies developed BPD, two from each dosing cohort.

-Systemic Absorption/ Immunogenicity: No quantifiable concentrations of SP-C analogue were detected in any blood sample at any time point from any patient.
+Systemic Absorption/ Immunogenicity: No quantifiable concentrations of SP-C analogue were detected in any blood sample at any time point.
 It was impossible to assess absorption of SP-B analogue because in low quantities it is difficult to measure.
 No immune response antibodies were detected to either peptide from 36 available samples.

 Adverse Events: In total, 132 AEs were recorded, 79 experienced by 19 (95%) infants in 100 mg/kg cohort and 53 by 20 (100%) infants in the 200 mg/kg cohort.
 Most events were expected clinical problems of preterm infants such as mild hyponatraemia.
 The investigators assessed and classified the laboratory values as normal, abnormal/not significant, or abnormal/clinically significant.
 Most abnormalities were assessed as abnormal/not significant.
 Co-morbidities before and after treatment are summarised in Table 3 and are typical of issues in preterm babies.